 Chadds Ford, PA 19317

 Vist the Barns-Brinton House on summer Saturdays from 11:00 a.m. to 3 p.m, from the Saturday before Memorial Day through Labor Day.
-Tour all three historic houses for $10 for adults an.d $5 for children age 5-12.
-Members and children under 5 are free.
+Walk-in tours of all three houses (John Chads House, Springhouse and Barns-Brinton Tavern) are $6 for one house or $10 for both houses for adults and $5 for children under 12.
+Members and children under age 5 are free.
 Also, tours can be scheduled year round for groups small and large.
 Contact the office at 610-388-7376 or firstname.lastname@example.org.